lsst/dp0-2_lsst_io/tutorials-examples/portal-howto-join.rst

 **4. Review the two-table join results.**
 Notice that this join is not one-to-one: there are multiple individual sources returned that are matched to the same visit.
 In other words, there are multiple rows from the ``Source`` table joined with a given row from the ``CcdVisit`` table.
+If multiple tabs are present above the upper left panel in the default Results tab layout, click the "Coverage" tab to display the coverage chart.

 .. figure:: /_static/portal-howto-join-1.png
     :name: portal-howto-join-1